Aliases for BHLHE22 Gene

 GeneCards Summary for BHLHE22 Gene

 BHLHE22 (Basic Helix-Loop-Helix Family Member E22) is a Protein Coding gene.
 Diseases associated with BHLHE22 include Mental Retardation, X-Linked, Syndromic, Martin-Probst Type and Echolalia.
-GO annotations related to this gene include protein homodimerization activity and protein dimerization activity.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein dimerization activity.
 An important paralog of this gene is BHLHE23.

 UniProtKB/Swiss-Prot Summary for BHLHE22 Gene